awsdocs/aws-private-ca-user-guide/doc_source/ca-best-practices.md

 ## Delete an Unused CA<a name="delete-unused-ca"></a>

 You can permanently delete a private CA\.
 You might want to do so if you no longer need the CA or if you want to replace it with a CA that has a newer private key\.
 To safely delete a CA, we recommend that you follow the process outlined in [Deleting Your Private CA](PCADeleteCA.md)\.

-## Redundancy and Disaster Recovery<a name="disaster-recovery"></a>

-Creating and distributing two roots/hierarchies for DR

-Consider redundancy and DR when planning your CA hierarchy\.
-ACM Private CA is available in multiple regions \[link to region availability\], which allows you to create redundant CAs in multiple regions\.
-The ACM Private CA service operates with a [service level agreement](https://aws.amazon.com/certificate-manager/private-certificate-authority/sla/) \(SLA\) of 99\.9% availability\.
-There are at least two approaches you can consider for redundancy and disaster recovery\.
-You can configure redundancy at the Root CA or at the highest subordinate CA\.
-Each approach has pros and cons\.

-1. You can create two root CAs in two different AWS Regions for redundancy and disaster recovery\.
-With this configuration, each root CA operates independently in an AWS Region, protecting you in the event of a single\-region disaster\.
-Creating redundant root CAs does, however, increase operational complexity — you will need to distribute both root CA certificates to the trust stores of browsers and operating systems in your environment\.

-1. You can also create two redundant subordinate CAs that chain to the same root CA\.
-The benefit of this approach is that you need to distribute only a single root CA certificate to the trust stores in your environment\.
-The limitation is that you don’t have a redundant root CA in the event of a disaster that affects the AWS Region in which your root CA exists\.